jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the creditor is a non-resident; and
   (c) the debt has been held by a person that is not a member of the wholly-owned group of companies.
 Consideration: debtor
-(4) The debtor is treated as having paid the amount of debt on the date on which the creditor forgives it,— (a) if the relevant debt, creditor, and debtor are described in subsection (1)﻿(a) or (b):
+(4) The debtor is treated as having paid the amount of debt on the date on which it is remitted,— (a) if the relevant debt, creditor, and debtor are described in subsection (1)﻿(a) or (b):
   (b) to the extent to which the proportional debt ratio for the amount equals the proportional ownership ratio.
 Consideration: creditor
-(5) The creditor is treated as having been paid the amount of debt on the date on which the creditor forgives it,— (a) if the relevant debt, creditor, and debtor are described in subsection (1)﻿(a) or (b):
+(5) The creditor is treated as having been paid the amount of debt on the date on which it is remitted,— (a) if the relevant debt, creditor, and debtor are described in subsection (1)﻿(a) or (b):
   (b) to the extent to which the proportional debt ratio for the amount equals the proportional ownership ratio.
 Some definitions
 (6) For the purposes of this section,—
   - **nominal shares** are shares held by the trustee of a share purchase scheme, or employees or former employees of the debtor, if the total of those shares represent voting interests in the debtor that add up to no more than 3%, or, as applicable, market value interests in the company that add up to no more than 3%
-  - **proportional debt ratio** means, for a creditor and an amount of debt, the percentage that the creditor’s amount bears to the total amounts of debt to which this section applies forgiven at the time the creditor’s debt is forgiven
+  - **proportional debt ratio** means, for a creditor and an amount of debt, the percentage that the creditor’s amount bears to the total amounts of debt to which this section applies remitted at the time the creditor’s debt is remitted
   - **proportional ownership ratio** means the creditor’s percentage of the ownership interests or, as applicable, market value interests, total partner’s interests, or total effective look-through interests for the debtor, ignoring nominal shares.

 **Consideration when legal defeasance has occurred**